socialaccess-network/isa/README.md

 A simple and lightweight library for creating and validating javascript variables.
 It is designed to be used with [typescript](https://www.typescriptlang.org/), but can also be used with plain javascript.

+If using typescript, it requires version 5.0 or higher as it makes heavy use of `const` generics.

 ## Installation

 ```bash